Zakamsky/wp_theme_starter/readme.txt

 = Does this theme support any plugins? =

-firstbyte includes support for WooCommerce and for Infinite Scroll in Jetpack.
+ includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==